Justin Timberlake Admits Driving While Impaired In NY

 Timberlake failed a sobriety test and refused a breathalyzer test three times, according to police.
 A judge later suspended his driver’s license.

-Timberlake's attorney, Edward Burke Jr., had earlier maintained his client’s innocence while addressing reporters outside the courtroom.
+Timberlake's attorney, Edward Burke Jr., had earlier maintained his client’s innocence while addressing reporters.

 “He was not intoxicated,” Burke said following his arrest.
 “I’ll say it again.
 Justin Timberlake was not intoxicated.”